Master of Arts in Industrial and Organizational Psychology

 Part-time Study in the MAIOP Program

-Part-time study in the MAIOP program is defined as two or fewer courses per trimester (up to six credits).
+Part-time study in the MAIOP program is defined as two or fewer courses per semester (up to six credits).
 The MAIOP program at UNH is very flexible to accommodate the needs of working professionals.
 Courses are offered in the evenings and on accelerated weekend schedules to allow part-time students to complete the program in a timely manner.
-Part-time students can complete the program in two or three years, depending on the number of courses taken per trimester.
+Part-time students can complete the program in a timely manner, depending on the number of courses taken per semester and over the summer.

 Some MAIOP part-time students are currently working in either human resources or organizational development, and find the MAIOP program facilitates career progression.
 Other part-time students are in jobs unrelated to this field, but they find our program helpful in making a career transition.
 Still, other students find that the knowledge they gain from our program helps them to become better managers and leaders, regardless of whether they plan to work in this field.

 Strong ties to the business community provide students with numerous opportunities for mentoring relationships, job-shadowing activities, and networking with area professionals.
 Also, students are provided with the resources to study for the Professional in Human Resources (PHR) certification exam (a nationally recognized designation that demonstrates that an individual has mastered a key body of knowledge pertaining to the human resources field).

 The large majority of MAIOP part-time students choose the practicum program option.
 The practicum involves completing an applied project in human resources, organizational development or a related area.
 More information can be obtained about the practicum by clicking on internship/practicum option.